tsgates/arch-wiki-markdown/wiki/Synergy.md

 Here, server-host-name is the host name of the server.

+Use Encryption

+To use the encryption feature type:

+    $ synergyc --crypto-pass <pass> <server-host-name>

+<pass> is not the choosen passphrase of the server!
+It can be found in
+the servers log in DEBUG2 mode.

 Autostart

 There exist several ways to automatically start the Synergy client, and